Blupo/Color/docs/index.md

 ## Installing

-The module is available in the library [here](https://roblox.com/library/7933448750).
+The module is available in the library [here](https://roblox.com/library/7933448750) if you want to install it using the Toolbox.
 You can also grab a [release](https://github.com/Blupo/Color/releases) from GitHub and install it manually.

 If you know how to use [Rojo](https://rojo.space), you can build the latest code from the development branch to get the newest features.
 Keep in mind that this is **development code**, and things can break or change quickly.